Radon And Indoor Air PollutionJanuary 21st, 2021 | by Matt Hoots | #Radon

 Aside from radon, two hazards that may be present in your home are mold and asbestos.
 These substances will compromise your home’s air quality and wreak havoc on your health if they are not identified and mitigated properly.
 While both pose serious health risks, they often can go undetected in a home.

 Mold is a type of fungus that grows in a place of excess moisture.
-It may appear green, black blue or even white at times.
-These places of excess moisture are caused by high humidity levels, flooding, exterior leaks, plumbing issues, HVAC malfunctions and improper ventilation.
-Such conditions will cause mold growth on floor tiles, ceiling tiles, drywall, insulation and frameworks.
+It may appear green, black, blue, or even white at times.
+These excess moisture places are caused by high humidity levels, flooding, exterior leaks, plumbing issues, HVAC malfunctions, and improper ventilation.
+Such conditions will cause mold growth on floor tiles, ceiling tiles, drywall, insulation, and frameworks.
 Unsanitary conditions and poorly kept living quarters will lead to mold growth as well.
-With the tendency to develop in wooden fixtures, carpet, fabric and other upholstery, it’s important to keep these items in good condition.
+It’s important to keep these items in good condition with the tendency to develop in wooden fixtures, carpet, fabric, and other upholstery.

 - Control the moisture levels.

 - Purchase a humidity monitor to keep track of the moisture.